 What are your rights if you are injured by a driver who is violating the Hands-Free Georgia Act?
 Anyone in Georgia who is injured by a negligent driver is entitled under Georgia state law to full compensation for injury-related medical costs, lost wages, and all related losses and damages.

 Being “entitled,” however, doesn’t mean that compensation is simply handed to you.
-In some cases, you’ll have to prove that you were injured by the negligence and are entitled to compensation, and you’ll need the advice and services of an experienced Atlanta auto collision attorney.
+In some cases, you’ll have to prove that you were injured by the negligence and are entitled to compensation, and you’ll need the advice and services of an experienced Atlanta personal injury attorney.

 HOW CAN A AUTO ACCIDENT LAWYER HELP YOU?

-In some cases, the best way to move forward will be filing a personal injury claim.
+In some cases, the best way to move forward will be to file a personal injury claim.
 Most personal injury matters in Georgia are settled privately and out-of-court, so most injured victims of negligence do not even have to make a court appearance.

 If your claim cannot be settled privately – and again, this is rare – your attorney may recommend taking your case to trial and asking a jury to order the payment of the compensation you seek.
 A good Atlanta car accident attorney will fight aggressively for the justice you deserve.